Ipswich Railway Workshops War Memorial: History

 The Ipswich Railway Workshops War Memorial was unveiled on the 27 September 1919 by Queensland Governor, Sir Hamilton Goold-Adams.
 The stone memorial was designed by Queensland Railway architect Vincent Price and honours the 300 local men who left the workshops to serve in the First World War.

 In July 1915 a mass meeting of the Railway Workshop employees was held to consider what could be done to perpetuate the memory of their 300 fellow employees who had left to serve in the war.
 By the end of the war 28 of these men had been killed and 3 had died on service.

 At the meeting a committee was established to consider what form the memorial should take.
 It was decided to erect a monument and permission for its erection in the workshop grounds was gained from the Commissioner for Railways, Col. Barnard Charles Evans, CMG.
 The grandeur and comparatively high cost of the monument is reflective of the patriotic spirit of the railway yard workers.

 The unveiling on Saturday 27 September 1919 was a public event involving approximately 160 returned soldiers who marched from the Ipswich railway station under the charge of Lieutenant C W King.
 They were escorted by a Military Band to the workshops where they formed a guard of honour for the Governor.

 Australia, and Queensland in particular, had few civic monuments before the First World War.
-The memorials erected in its wake became our first national monuments, recording the devastating impact of the war on a young nation.
+The memorials erected in its wake became Australia's first national monuments, recording the impact of the war on the nation.
 Australia lost 60,000 from a population of about 4 million, representing one in five of those who served.
-No previous or subsequent war has made such an impact on the nation.
+No previous or subsequent war has had such an impact on the nation.

 Even before the end of the war, memorials became a spontaneous and highly visible expression of national grief.
 To those who erected them, they were as sacred as grave sites, substitute graves for the Australians whose bodies lay in battlefield cemeteries in Europe and the Middle East.
 British policy decreed that the Empire war dead were to be buried where they fell.
 The word "cenotaph", commonly applied to war memorials at the time, literally means "empty tomb".

 Australian war memorials are distinctive in that they commemorate not only the dead.
 Australians were proud that their first great national army, unlike other belligerent armies, was composed entirely of volunteers, men worthy of honour whether or not they made the supreme sacrifice.
 Many memorials honour all who served from a locality, not just the dead, providing valuable evidence of community involvement in the war.
 Such evidence is not readily obtainable from military records, or from state or national listings, where names are categorised alphabetically or by military unit.